Muskerry East

-is one of the baronies of Ireland, an historical geographical unit of land.
+is one of the baronies of Ireland, a historical geographical unit of land.
 Its chief town is Ballincollig.
-It is one of 24 baronies in the county of Cork.
-It may also be viewed as a half barony because some time before the 1821 census data, it was divided from its other half - Muskerry West.
-Other neighbouring baronies include Cork to the east (surrounding the city of Cork), Duhallow to the north (whose chief town is Newmarket) and the barony of Barretts to the north-east.
+It is one of 24 baronies in County Cork.
+It may also be viewed as a half barony because some time before the 1821 census data, it was divided from its other half – Muskerry West.
+Neighbouring baronies include Cork to the east (surrounding the city of Cork), Duhallow to the north (whose chief town is Newmarket), and the barony of Barretts to the northeast.